kennykb/NYbuildings_repair/README.md

      geographically.
 Push the key changes into JOSM using the remote control API one batch at a time and upload.
 (I have code to do the clustering, which I used on earlier import work.)

+There's committed code in the repositoryy that carries out the first two steps and forms the changesets (the last step).
+This code should be enough to 'stop the bleeding', and the process will likely take several weeks.
+Following that, we can go back and assess how much we can harvest from the rest of the botched import.
+Manual review of the remaining imported addresses may be easy (there may, in fact, be none!), onerous, or not worth doing.

 Obviously, I'll follow the mechanical edit guidelines when doing this: announce the edit in advance on `imports-us` and `talk-us`; prepare